JoergKau/Processing4-Java-Shooter-Game-Mac-OS-/README.md

 ## Notes about native libraries

-- The `lib/` folder contains platform-specific native JARs for Processing JOGL and GLUGEN.
+- The `lib/` folder contains platform-specific native JARs for Processing JOGL and GLUE.
 The provided jars are for macOS.
 If you run on Windows or Linux, replace the macOS native jars with the appropriate platform versions.
 - For Mac OS this native libs are: "gluegen-rt-2.5.0-natives-macosx-universal.jar" and "jogl-all-2.5.0-natives-macosx-universal.jar".
 For Windows and Linux those file also come included in the Processing installation.
 - If you see native library errors at runtime, verify you are using the correct native JARs for your OS and architecture.